adamsilver/adamsilver.io-jekyll/_posts/2015-06-22-the-disadvantages-of-javascript-polyfills.md

 A facade, a form of wrapper, is a design pattern that normally provides a simplified interface to something more complex.
 This allows you to completely abstract away the differing browser implementations and bugs, with the flexibility to provide a suitable solution and a simplified method signature.
 Inside the facade there is nothing to stop you using portions of the API, and feature testing various implementations and acting accordingly, much like Peter Michaux demonstrates in his other brilliant article *Cross browser Widgets* [[5](#ref5)].

 Cloning an object is pertinent to this article because `Object.create` is a useful API to solve this problem.
-If you just wanted to support modern browsers i.e ones that provide `Object.create`, then an implementation might be as follows:
+If you just wanted to support "modern" browsers i.e ones that provide `Object.create`, then an implementation might be as follows:

 	var lib = {};
 	if(Object.create) {